unyt-org/uix/docs/manual/03 JSX.md

 ```

-## Using the `HTML` utility function instead of JSX
+## Using `HTML` template strings instead of JSX

-As an alternative to JSX, you can also use the `HTML` function which provides exactly the same functionality as JSX with JavaScript template strings.
+As an alternative to JSX, you can also use the `HTML` template string function which provides exactly the same functionality as JSX:

 JSX:
 ```tsx